joRic20/JoRic20/README.md

 ### Hi there 👋🏻

-I am currently studying as a Data Science with Spiced Academy in Berlin, Germany.
+I am currently studying as a Data Scientist with Spiced Academy in Berlin, Germany.
 I will be done with the bootcamp in July 2022.
 I have gained experience of working with different technologies including Data Science, Machine Learning and Deep Learning.

 In the past, I have worked as an operations analyst for 8 years where i was exposed to analysing lots of data in a pension fund and mutual fund company in Ghana.